salma-nyagaka/FastFoodFastAPi/README.md

 # How it Works

-- An admin creates food items
+- An admin views orders
-- A user can view available food items
+- A user places an order
-- A user chooses on a food item and makes an order
+- An admin can delete an order
-- An Admin can accept or reject the order request from a user
+- An admin can accept an order
-- A user gets notified on his/her order status
-- Accepted orders are delivered to the user
+- An admin can mark order as completed

 # Prerequisite